 The next stage for the connection of a DER is the CIA.
 This is a study prepared by the distributor that assesses the steady state and transient reliability and stability impacts of the project at the specific location on the distribution system.
-The information requirements at this stage are more substantial than the preliminary consultation phase.
+The information requirements at this stage are more substantial than the preliminary consultation phase-; nonetheless, applicants are cautioned that completion of a CIA does not constitute approval of the protection philosophy and SLD by the distributor.
+The protection philosophy and SLD will be subject to distributor review after the CIA has been issued.